miku-nyan/Overchan-Android/README.md

 The .apk file (`bin/Overchan-debug.apk`) will be signed with the debug key.

 *Note for Windows platforms:*
 NDK path cannot contain any spaces but you can use the short name of the path (example: `C:\Program Files` → `C:\PROGRA~1`).
 The short directory name can be found using `dir /x` (example: `dir /x c:\`)

 ### Using Eclipse with ADT

 Just import the project into your workspace (File → Import → Android → Existing Android code into workspace → select the folder).

-### Android Studio/IntelliJ IDEA
+### Android Studio/IntelliJ IDEA/Gradle

 You may use Android Studio/IntelliJ IDEA at your own risk.
-If you need to keep the directory structure (for further contributing) put this [build.gradle](http://miku-nyan.github.io/Overchan-Android/data/build.gradle) file into the project directory before the import.
+The gradle build script is included.

 ## License